This article will cover commonly asked questions about the Ring Geofence feature.

 Once an Owner sets up the Geofence for a Location in the Ring app, then any Shared User can enable the Geofence feature for themselves for that same Location.

-The Geofence entry or exit of one user does not notify nor impact the experience of another neighbor.
+The Geofence entry or exit of one user does not notify nor impact the experience of another neighbour.
 Similarly, if one user chooses to disable Geofence for a Location in the Ring app on one mobile device, no other devices or users are impacted.

 How do I change the placement of a Geofence?